How to become a member

 - To participate in joint efforts to improve human rights films exposure worldwide.

 - To stimulate the human rights film climate and support its filmmakers

 HRFN asks for a small membership fee to keep up operations and to produce and update both a HRFN leaflet and the HRFN website.
 There are two different membership fees.
 Festivals from countries that provide easier access to and more opportunities for funding (what we -for lack of a better expression- have summarized as the North) will pay a EUR 200 annual membership fee.
 Festivals from countries with a lesser financial infrastructure will pay a EUR 100 annual membership fee.

 Membership to the Network is open to any human rights film festival organization that subscribes to the principles and practices as recognized by the Network and described in its charter.
 The festival must already have passed its second edition.
 HRFN values the territoriality of its members: If your festival is taking place in a country/city that already features a HRFN member festival, please get in touch with the HRFN partner from your country/city first.

-provide a short written presentation of your festival and your plans for the future;
+- provide a short (written) presentation of the history of the festival and your future plans;

 - send at least one issue of your festival publications (folders, catalogue, etc.) to the secretariat of the network.